Pitch a Boogie Woogie

 Saxophonist Lou Donaldson performs on the soundtrack as part of the Rhythm Vets, who were hired to add music to the performances after Warner discovered that musical accompaniment provided by Don Dunning's orchestra and recorded during the singing and dancing performances he had filmed was not good enough to use in the movie.
 The Rhythm Vets, a regionally popular dance band from Greensboro, N.C., were hired to play the instrumental part of the soundtrack music.
+The Rhythm Vets, were veterans, composed of former members from the United States Navy B-1 Band.
+With most of its members originally from Greensboro, North Carolina, U.S. Navy B-1 Band made history as the first African Americans to serve in the modern Navy at ranks higher than a messman.

 In 1988 the UNC Center for Public Television made a documentary called Boogie in Black and White, about the film and its rediscovery, restoration, and re-premiere.